Together we overcome storms and floods

 According to Mr. Quang, Dien Cong dike is a level IV dike over 11.4km long, with the function of protecting the safety of life and property for hundreds of households and agricultural land, lagoons, and aquaculture ponds of 3 areas: Dien Cong 1, Dien Cong 2 and Dien Cong 3 in Trung Vuong ward, Uong Bi city...

-However, this dike was invested in a long time ago and is now degraded.
-Along with that, the dike has 7 drainage culverts but they are also degraded, making it very difficult to drain water when there is a high tide.
+However, this dike was invested a long time ago and is now degraded.
+Along with that, the dike has 7 drainage culverts but they are also degraded, making it very difficult to drain water during high tides.

 Ms. Nguyen Thi Truc, a resident of the ward, said: “This Dien Cong dike has been there for a long time.
 Now there are many places that have been eroded.
-Like the storm in June and the recent storm No. 3, we are very worried, just worried about the dike overflowing, the dike breaking is extremely dangerous!”
+Like the storm in June and the recent storm No. 3, we are very worried, only worried that the dike will overflow and break, which is extremely dangerous!”

 “Currently, some sections of the entire Dien Cong dike are deteriorating.
 We hope that Quang Ninh province will soon pay attention to investing in reinforcing the remaining dike, ensuring safety and stability for local people,” the Chairman of the Trung Vuong Ward People’s Committee added.